This story was first published on May 31, 2011

-Yesterday was Memorial Day in the US.
-To commemorate, here are five women who revolutionized the country's armed forces.
-These women may not be pop icons, but they certainly deserve time in the spotlight for their noted "firsts," some welcoming, some not.
+To commemorate Memorial Day, here are five women who revolutionized the country’s armed forces.
+These women may not be pop icons, but they certainly deserve time in the spotlight for their noted “firsts,” some welcoming, some not.

 Newcom wasn’t the first, though.
 According to the US Department of Defense, Deborah Sampson fought as Robert Shurlief in the Revoluntionary War.
 Sarah Rosetta Wakeman was Lyons Wakeman, fighting in the Union Army during the Civil War.
 Nothing like a little mid nineteenth-century gender-bending to serve one’s country, eh?
 The date of Newcom’s death is uncertain.